VidathD/tryhackme/modules/BurpSuite/burpsuitebasics/README.md

 ## Task 1 [Introduction] Outline

-**Gives instructions to start and access the box, as well as a room overview.**
+**Instructions to start and access the box, as well as a room overview.**

 1. Deploy the machine attached to the task by pressing the green "Start Machine" button, as well as the AttackBox (using the "Start AttackBox" button at the top of the page) if you are not using your own machine.